influxdata/docs-v2/content/chronograf/v1.9/guides/dashboard-template-variables.md

 ## Advanced template variable usage

 ### Filter template variables with other template variables
-[Custom InfluxQL meta query template variables](#influxQL-meta-query) allow you to filter the array of potential variable values using other existing template variables.
+[Custom InfluxQL meta query template variables](#influxQL-meta-query) let you filter the array of potential variable values using other existing template variables.

 For example, let's say you want to list all the field keys associated with a measurement, but want to be able to change the measurement: